fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-linux-lab.md

 ```

 <aside class="positive">
-The lshw tool provides also information about Memory, CPU, and more in a very user-friendly format.
+The lshw tool provides also some information about memory or cpu in a very user-friendly format.
 Consult the documentation and man-pages for more details.
-Try to identify keywords and details of the disk and other components.
+However, try to identify keywords and details of the disk and other components in this lab.
 </aside>

 To display only the name of the disks, run: